“Good health is a crown on the head of a well person that only a sick person can see.” – Robin Sharma

 Only women can get breast cancer, and men cannot.

 Although breast cancer is rare in men, they are still liable to get it.
-The symptoms of breast cancer are the same in men as in women, and if men get any lump or anomaly in breast, they must get a complete check-up as well.
+The symptoms of breast cancer are the same in men as in women, and if men get any lump or anomaly in the breast, they must get a complete check-up as well.

 Breast cancer isn’t treatable.